-What to expect on a Sunday visit?
-We want all your visits to be a warm and welcoming experience, but especially your first visit!
+What can I expect when I come on Sunday?
+We want everyone who visits to have a warm and welcoming experience: especially your first visit!
 One way to do that is to help you feel prepared.

 What should I expect when I get inside?
-As you enter the main doors of St. Francis by the Lake, a greeter will give you a worship bulletin.
-This contains either the whole service written out (at 10:30), or directions to page numbers in the Book of Common Prayer (red book) and the Hymnal (blue book), and any supplemental materials you might need.
+As you enter our main doors, a greeter will offer you a worship bulletin.
+Please accept it, as it contains either the whole service (at 10:00), or guidance to the correct page in the Book of Common Prayer (the red book).
+At times it will guide you to the Hymnal (the blue book), or anything supplemental you might need.
 If you aren't sure, please don't hesitate to ask a fellow worshiper, or watch and follow others' lead.

-Where do I sit?
-You can sit anywhere you like!
-Although some of our long-time members may quarrel with this: there are no assigned seats.
-If it's crowded, ushers will help you find a seat.
-If you arrive after the liturgy has begun, an usher will be happy to assist you to a seat.
+Where may I sit?
+You can sit anywhere you like within the main section of the building!
+[Although some of our long-time members may quarrel with this: there are no assigned seats.]
+If it should be crowded, an usher will help you find a seat.
+If you arrive after the service has begun, an usher will be happy to assist you to a seat.

-How to receive Holy Communion?
-All Christians (baptized with water in the name of the Father, Son, and Holy Spirit) are welcome & invited to receive the sacrament of Holy Communion.
+May I receive Communion?
+Any person who has been baptized with water in the name of the Father, and of the Son, and the Holy Spirit, is welcome & encouraged to receive Holy Communion.

-To receive the HOST, extend your palms, one on top of the other, facing upward.
+To receive the HOST (a small, wafer shaped piece of bread), extend your palms, one on top of the other, facing upward.
 To receive from the CUP, please assist the minister in guiding it to your lips.
 If you prefer a Blessing from the priest, please cross your arms over your chest while standing or kneeling at the altar rail.

 Children receiving Holy Communion All baptized children (see above) are welcome at the Lord's Table--but we respect parents' discretion.